People

 ||

-Tinny received B.S. and M.S. degrees in Bioengineering from the University of Washington.
+Tinny joined the lab as a freshman in the UW bioengineering program and earned both B.S. and M.S. degrees in bioengineering from UW.
 As an undergraduate, she won numerous awards including Mary Gates Research and Leadership Scholarships, a Bioengineering Scholarship, and was named a Levinson Emerging Scholar.
-She was also awarded an NSF Fellowship to complete her M.S. work.
+She was also awarded an NSF Fellowship to complete her M.S. work in the lab.
 Tinny's research focused on the development of a high sensitivity paper-based diagnostic test for malaria.
 She is a co-author on six publications from the lab.
-After graduation, Tinny plans to become a physician researcher and contribute innovative solutions to medical problems to improve the quality of life of suffering patients all over the world.
-She is a medical student at the University of Washington. |
+Tinny went on to attend medical school at UW and is now an M.D. |

 Brittney McKenzie | UW capstone student (January 2012 to June 2013) | ||

-Brittney was motivated to join the lab from her experience of witnessing loved ones, living in her parents' home country, suffer from preventable and treatable infectious diseases.
-For her Capstone project in Bioengineering at the University of Washington, Brittney developed a novel method of sequencing fluids in paper-based devices.
-During her time in the lab, she was supported by the NASA Summer Undergraduate Research Program and a Mary Gates Research Scholarship.
+For her UW Capstone project, Brittney developed a novel method of sequencing fluids in paper-based devices.
+She was supported by the NASA Summer Undergraduate Research Program and a Mary Gates Research Scholarship.
+Brittany graduated with a B.S. degree in bioengineering from UW.
 She is a co-author on one publication from the lab.
-Brittney is a Ph.D. student at the University of California, Riverside. |
+Brittney went on to graduate school and received her Ph.D. from the University of California, Riverside. |

 Robert Robinson | OSU M.S. student (June 2014 to June 2016) | ||

 Robert joined the lab after obtaining a B.S. in chemical engineering from OSU.
 He contributed to multiple projects during his time in the lab and was a co-author on three publications.
-He graduated with an M.S. degree in chemical engineering in 2016 and is working at Intel. |
+He graduated from OSU with an M.S. degree in chemical engineering and is working at Intel. |

 Devin Seitz | OSU researcher (June 2015 to December 2015) | ||

-Devin has a B.S. in chemical engineering from OSU.
-He completed a senior design project in the lab and then worked for six months with us on the topic of dry reagent preservation. |
+Devin obtained a B.S. in chemical engineering from OSU.
+During his time at OSU, he completed a senior design project in the lab and then worked for six months with us on the topic of dry reagent preservation. |

 Wyatt Self | OSU undergraduate researcher (March 2014 to January 2016) | ||

 Wyatt worked to develop a test for the detection of bacteria in a milk sample, a project funded by the OSU Agricultural Research Foundation.
-He was awarded a second year Johnson internship for the summer of 2014.
-He graduated from OSU with a degree in chemical engineering in 2016. |
+He was awarded a second year Johnson internship.
+He graduated from OSU with a degree in chemical engineering.
+Wyatt is an engineer at ENTEK International. |

 Greg Thiessen | UW M.S. student (September 2012 to August 2014) | ||

-Greg was drawn to this research because of its ultimate goal to reduce the worldwide burden of disease, especially in low-resource settings.
-Greg completed his Master's degree in my lab at the University of Washington working on the development of a field test for the detection of phenyalanine.
-He is a co-author on three publications from the lab. |
+Greg completed his M.S. degree in my lab at UW working on the development of a field test for the detection of phenyalanine.
+He is a co-author on three publications from the lab.
+Greg is a scientist at Stratos Genomics. |

 Anthony To | OSU undergraduate researcher (June 2015 to Spring 2017) | ||

 Anthony graduated from OSU with a B.S. degree in bioengineering.
-He completed his Honors College thesis project on wax transfer printing in porous substrates.
+During his time in the lab, he completed his Honors College thesis project on wax transfer printing in porous substrates.
 He is a co-author on one publication from the lab. |

 Liam Wong | OSU undergraduate researcher (March 2014 to Spring 2017) | ||

+Liam joined the lab as a Johnson intern.
+He completed an Honors College thesis project on the topic of a semi-quantitative test for PKU patients and is the co-author on a publication from our lab.
 Liam graduated from OSU with a B.S. degree in chemical engineering.
-He was awarded a second year Johnson internship for the summer of 2014.
-He completed an Honors College thesis on the topic of a semi-quantitative test for PKU patients and is the co-author on a publication from our lab.
 Liam is a medical student at OHSU. |

 Jeff Yang | UW capstone student (October 2011 to June 2014) | ||

-Jeff was motivated to join the lab through his interest in diagnostics and desire to conduct research in an area with life-saving potential.
+Jeff graduated from UW with a B.S. degree in bioengineering.
 For his Capstone project, he developed methods to control the velocity of fluids in paper-based devices to improve their efficiency.
-Jeff has the goal of becoming an Emergency Room physician and hopes to see these devices being used to help diagnose patients.
-Jeff is a medical student at Hofstra Northwell School of Medicine. |
+Jeff went on to attend medical school at the Hofstra Northwell School of Medicine. |